Road warriors: Bucs win 31-26 at Green Bay, reach Super Bowl

 Tampa Bay took command in the middle portion of the game.

-After Sean Murphy-Bunting intercepted a Rodgers pass and Tampa Bay converted a fourth-and-4, the Bucs were at Green Bay’s 39 with 8 seconds remaining.
-The Bucs passed up a long field-goal attempt, and Brady found Miller down the left sideline for a 39-yard touchdown catch with just 1 second remaining.
+After Sean Murphy-Bunting intercepted a Rodgers pass and Tampa Bay converted a fourth-and-4, the Bucs were at Green Bay's 39 while leading 14-10 with 8 seconds remaining in the second quarter The Bucs passed up a long field-goal attempt, and Brady found Miller down the left sideline for a 39-yard touchdown with just 1 second remaining.

 The Packers got the ball to start the second half, and Aaron Jones caught a short third-down pass.
 He took a huge hit from Jordan Whitehead that knocked the ball loose.
 Devin White recovered and ran 21 yards to the Green Bay 8.